leonawicz/Downscaling/docs/md/ds_minmax_temps.md

 If you imagine the GCM data as stacks of temperature maps through time, we now have two stacks of temperature difference maps, or "gap maps" through time.
 These are our anomalies, or deltas.
-The difference from the usual delta downscaling is that this application of conditional delta downscaling the deltas map layer for a given time slice contains deltas with respect to mean temperature at that same time slice rather than deltas with respect to the same variable (minimum or maximum temperature) from a different time slice (or rather, a climatology).
+The difference from the usual delta downscaling method is that in this application of conditional delta downscaling the deltas map layer for a given time slice contains deltas with respect to mean temperature at that same time slice rather than deltas with respect to the same variable (minimum or maximum temperature) from a different time slice (or rather, a climatology).
 We are working with the deviations above and below the mean temperature defining the maximum and minimum temperatures.